When Is the Timing Perfect for a Price Reduction?

 Do you know the perfect time to reduce the price of your home?
 Your agent does.
-Price reductions, price improvements, price adjustments, it doesn't matter what you call it, nobody wants to hear about lowering prices except a buyer.
+Whether you call it a price reduction, improvement, or adjustment, nobody wants to hear about lowering prices except a buyer.
 In slow markets and buyer's markets, it's not unusual for sellers to point fingers at the agents and agents to point fingers at seller's unrealistic expectations for a price.

 - How many hits has your listing received in MLS?